oriversegura/Csharp-Practices/README.md

-Code of Practices Microsoft Course C#
+# This is a simple practices of Microsoft C# Course.git